ptstream/QtUPnP/README.md

 - The framework use only QT API.
 - The folder upnp contains the framework to encapsulate the UPnP protocol.
 By default, it is a dll for Windows and a static library for all other systems.
 - The folder googledrive is optional.
 With this plugin, you can play files stored in your googledrive space.
   You can remove it to build aivctrl.
-If you want to keep this folder, On Linux and MacOS systems, you must enter in a terminal **chmod +x dep.sh** in the folder .../QtUPnP/googledrive.
+If you want to keep this folder, on Linux systems, you must enter in a terminal **chmod +x dep.sh** in the folder .../QtUPnP/googledrive.
+  Similarly on MacOS enter **chmod +x depmac.sh**.

 *************** chupnp *******************